 Below are the 4 things that I have found most helpful during lockdown.
+So maybe these things will help you survive the Covid-19 lockdown too!
 Taking this time to reflect on life has opened my mind to doing things a little differently going forward.
 When life re-starts my new ‘normal’ is going to look a little bit different.
 When life re-starts, what is your new ‘normal’ going to look a like?

 Life in Lockdown